General Controls

 attribute to elements where you want to disable commenting.

-Enable or Disabling the Comment Tool button
+3. Enable or Disable the Comment Tool button

 Whether the Comment Tool button is Enabled.